Northwest Indian War: 1790: Harmar campaign

 On October 21, Harmar declared that his objective—the destruction of the towns—had been fulfilled, and so the army would return to Fort Washington.
 The expedition had destroyed five Miami towns and 20,000 bushels of their corn.
 They marched south, but the following day, Harmar agreed to allow a detachment of 400 men to return to Kekionga and attack any Natives who might reoccupy the town.
 This raid was led by Major John P. Wyllys, a regular army officer, with Hardin serving under him and commanding the militia.
 As they approached Kekionga, Wyllys divided his men, hoping to surround and trap the Natives.
-Instead, the Natives again ambushed the Americans and defeated them piecemeal, the survivors barely managing to regroup with Harmar's army.
+Instead, the Natives again ambushed the Americans and defeated them piecemeal, the survivors barely regrouping with Harmar's army.
 Blue Jacket and Little Turtle hoped to strike again at Harmar's retreating army, but a lunar eclipse the following night was regarded by many Natives as an ill omen, and the attack was called off.

-Blue Jacket, disappointed with the lost opportunity, headed for Detroit where he sought British help in opposing the next, inevitable American invasion.
+Disappointed with the lost opportunity, Blue Jacket headed for Detroit, seeking British help in opposing the next inevitable American invasion.
 "We now, Father, call for your assistance," he said.
 The British commander at Detroit was noncommittal.
 When Blue Jacket's request was relayed to Guy Carleton (Lord Dorchester), the Governor General of British North America, he replied, "We are at peace with the United States and wish to remain so."
 By remaining neutral in the conflict, the British confirmed they no longer regarded the Natives in the Northwest Territory as allies to be supported in wartime.

 Harmar's expedition had ended in defeat, with a total of 183 killed and missing.
-The Miamis on the other hand had lost nearly a tenth of their military manpower.
-Harmar's military career was over, his campaign regarded as a "national embarrassment" that needed to be avenged.
+The Miamis, on the other hand, had lost nearly a tenth of their military manpower.
+Harmar's military career was over, and his campaign was regarded as a "national embarrassment" that needed to be avenged.
 "The general impression upon the result of the late expedition," Knox wrote to Harmar, "is that it has been unsuccessful; that it will not induce the Indians to peace, but on the contrary encourage them to a continuance of hostilities, and that, therefore, another and more efficient expedition must be undertaken."